apache/sdap-nexus/docs/quickstart.rst

 .. code-block:: bash

-  - docker run -d --name nexus-webapp --network sdap-net -p 8083:8083  nexusjpl/nexus-webapp:distributed.0.4.5a50 python3 /incubator-sdap-nexus/analysis/webservice/webapp.py --solr_host="http://host.docker.internal:8983" --cassandra_host=host.docker.internal --cassandra_username=cassandra --cassandra_password=cassandra
+  - docker run -d --name nexus-webapp --network sdap-net -p 8083:8083 nexusjpl/nexus-webapp:${WEBAPP_VERSION} python3 /incubator-sdap-nexus/analysis/webservice/webapp.py --solr_host="http://host.docker.internal:8983" --cassandra_host=host.docker.internal --cassandra_username=cassandra --cassandra_password=cassandra

-.. note:: If you see a messasge like ``docker: invalid reference format`` it likely means you need to re-export the ``VERSION`` environment variable again.
+.. note:: If you see a messasge like ``docker: invalid reference format`` it likely means you need to re-export the ``WEBAPP_VERSION`` environment variable again.
 This can happen when you open a new terminal window or tab.

 This command starts the nexus webservice and connects it to the Solr and Cassandra containers.
 It also sets the configuration for Spark to use local mode with 4 executors.